Esperance Water Supply Upgrade

 How will this impact me?

-We’ll be using existing Water Corporation sites in Esperance to store machinery and equipment.
-Most of the work will happen away from homes and businesses, but you may notice increased vehicle movement and noise as crews travel between town and the work area.
+We’re using existing Water Corporation sites in Esperance to store machinery and equipment.
+Most of the work is happening away from homes and businesses, but you may notice increased vehicle movement and noise as crews travel between town and the work area.

-Our crews will access the work area using a track that crosses the Great Ocean Trail, which runs between Pink Lake and Twilight Beach.
+Our crews are accessing the work area using a track that crosses the Great Ocean Trail, which runs between Pink Lake and Twilight Beach.
 We understand this is a much-loved trail used daily by walkers, runners and cyclists in the community.

-To ensure public safety, we’ll be installing clear signage on both sides of the track intersection.
+To help ensure public safety, we have installed clear signage on both sides of the track intersection.
 We kindly ask the community to take extra care when approaching this section of the trail, watch for vehicles, and follow any safety instructions in place.

 We apologise for any inconvenience and thank you for your patience and understanding while we complete this essential work.